Chart Color Schemes

 Population

-Population growth drivers in Beaumont Hills are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Beaumont Hills are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Beaumont Hills is around 8,732.
-This reflects a decrease since the 2021 Census, which reported a population of 9,041 people.
-The change is inferred from AreaSearch's estimation of the resident population at 8,506 following examination of the latest ERP data release by the ABS in Jun 2024, along with an additional validated new address since the Census date.
-This level of population equates to a density ratio of 2,737 persons per square kilometer, placing Beaumont Hills in the upper quartile relative to national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Beaumont Hills statistical area's population is estimated at around 9,101 as of Nov 2025.
+This reflects an increase of 60 people (0.7%) since the 2021 Census, which reported a population of 9,041 people.
+The change is inferred from the resident population of 8,904, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 2,853 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Over the past decade, Beaumont Hills has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the metropolitan area.
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 66.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, exceptional growth is predicted over the period, placing Beaumont Hills in the top 10 percent of national statistical areas.
-The area is expected to grow by 5,390 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 71.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the Beaumont Hills (SA2) expected to grow by 5,408 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 64.6% in total over the 17 years.

 Frequently Asked Questions - Population